shammellee/awesome-django/README.md

 ## Admin interface

-*Packages that extend the Admin interface, adding or improving features.*
+*Packages that extend the Admin interface, adding or improving features*

 * [djamin](https://github.com/hersonls/djamin/) - A new style for Django admin.
 * [django-admin-bootstrap](https://github.com/douglasmiranda/django-admin-bootstrap/) - Responsible Skin for Django Admin